gienyne/Industrial_edge_gateway/docs/architekture/sensor_connector.md

 The connector attempts to initialize every injected sensor.

-If one or more sensors fail to initialize, `initialize()` returns `false`.
+If one or more sensors fail to initialize, `initialize()` reports the failure through the diagnostic mechanism.

-The connector nevertheless remains operational.
+The connector remains operational and continues to collect data from successfully initialized sensors.

-Sensors that failed initialization later produce invalid `SensorReading` objects, which are excluded during data collection.
+Sensors that cannot provide a valid measurement produce invalid `SensorReading` objects, which are excluded from the transmitted source data.

-Initialization failures are reported through `logDiagnostic()`.

 ---